chiefenne/RC_TOOLBOX/README.md

 RC TOOLBOX is a suite of software tools tailored for RC enthusiasts.
 Designed to run on mainly on ESP32 based boards.
 It provides a versatile platform for enhancing your RC experience in the Python ecosystem.

+## GUI

+The application features a graphical user interface (GUI) built with [LVGL](https://lvgl.io/) for displaying information and controlling the software.
+The GUI is optimized for **ILI9341 TFT touch displays** (320x240 resolution).
+User input is supported via:

+- **Touch screen** – intuitive touch-based interaction
+- **EN11 rotary encoder with push button** – alternative input method for precise control and navigation

+## Modules

 It includes modules to:

 - Servo tester